Contact Your Congressperson

 Dear Representative [NAME]

 Our nation's proud history calls us to stand for welcome, even in the wake of fear.
 As a person of faith, I implore you not to turn your back on the suffering of vulnerable refugees who are fleeing the same violence from which we seek to protect ourselves.

-I’m your constituent from [City, State], and I am disheartened by the President's decision to pause the refugee resettlement program and the Supreme Court decision to uphold the Travel Ban.
+I’m your constituent from [City, State], and I am disheartened by the President's decision to lower the cap on refugees who can be admitted to the U.S. in FY2018.
 I also support the resettlement of Syrian refugees and other Muslim refugees fleeing terror.
 I believe the United States needs to continue to be a global leader for refugee resettlement and we should honor our commitment to resettle the most vulnerable.